Tanner555/MonoUE/MSBuild/ExplainingSdksAndResolvers.md

 ## Resolvers

 In MSBuild 15.3 a new mechanism called SDK resolvers was added.
 An SDK resolver is simply a dll that subclasses the SdkResolver class.
-Like SDKs, SDK resolvers are installed into a subdirectory of the MSBuild `bin` - this time called `SdkResolvers` (surprise!).
+Like SDKs, SDK resolvers are installed into a subdirectory of the MSBuild `bin` - this time called `SdkResolvers` (surprise!). ("Microsoft Visual Studio\2017\Community\MSBuild\15.0\Bin\SdkResolvers")

 When MSBuild is attempting to resolve an SDK, it queries all the resolvers to see whether they can find it.
 They can return a path from anywere on the filesystem.
 This means that although the resolver itself still needs admin access to be installed, the SDK does not.